wp-plugins/daves-wordpress-live-search/readme.txt

 This plugin also integrates with the Relevanssi plugin for improved search results.

+VERSION 3.0: A big new release is planned for the 1st quarter of 2012.
+Want to get a sneak peek?
+[Download the latest alpha release](http://wordpress.org/extend/plugins/daves-wordpress-live-search/download/) and try it out.
+It should be stable enough, but as it's an alpha there are no promises.
+Bug reports are always welcome.

+Features of v3.0 include:

+* Improved method of getting the first thumbnail
+* Canvas/VML-based spinner eliminates the need for the transparent .gif
+* Italian (it_IT) translation
+* Spanish (es_ES) translation
+* Added hooks & filters for people to plug into DWLS
+* Fixed regex parsing issue when permalinks aren't enabled
+* Support for multiple search boxes (finally!)
+* You can now click anywhere in the result box to go to that result
+* WP E-Commerce is officially supported again
+* Toggle to enable/disable the_content filter.

 TRANSLATORS WANTED: Since v2.3, Dave's WordPress Live Search supports multiple languages, but I need native speakers and translators to provide .po files for unsupported languages.
 [Email Dave if interested](mailto:dave@davidmichaelross.com).

 NOTE: Dave's WordPress Live Search requires PHP 5.0 or higher.